-Recently, the question “How do I get college programs to notice my son?” was asked on a local wrestling forum.
+“How do I get a college coach to notice my son?”

 The question had me thinking for days.